vesuxyz/docs/blog/2025-05-28-vesu-migration/index.md

 ## What to expect during the upgrade

 - Positions remain safe and visible.
 - Temporary frontend limitations may occur.
+A fallback UI is available [here](https://migration.vesu.xyz).
 - Updates will be posted  on [X](https://x.com/vesuxyz).

 ## What this means for you

 Most users won’t need to do anything, but here’s how the migration affects each position type.
 - **Borrow and Multiply positions:**